owengraphs/Poverty-and-Academic-Success/README.md

 # Test-Scores-and-What-Affects-Them

-The purpose of this repository is mainly to showcase python and pandas skills involving merging, grouping, cleaning and other skills that are required for working with lots of data(in this case I am measuring poverty within thousands of schools of schools and tens of thousands of invidivual entries/rows)
+The purpose of this repository is mainly to showcase python and pandas skills involving merging, grouping, cleaning, etc that are required for working with lots of data(in this case I am measuring poverty within thousands of schools of schools and tens of thousands of invidivual entries/rows)

 What this repository is studying is how poverty affects academic preformance.
 The questions I ask are: